jonnycundall/comms-platform/src/main/tut/docs/templates.md

     - line 2
     - country

-For print
- (`<div id="letterAddress"> `)
 ##### Footers

 To add footer for every page of a letter, the content of the footer has to be encapsulated by the <footer> tag.
-It is importent that the <footer> element has to be the first element in the body.
+It is important that the <footer> element has to be the first element in the body.

 The bottom margin of the pages have to be offset by the height of the footer, by adding the `@page {margin-bottom: 30mm;}` css rule to the `<style>` element in the head of the template.
 For a 30mm high footer this will look the following: